Achieving Model Fairness in Vertical Federated Learning

-In-processing methods refer to those tailored strategies that explicitly take fairness into account in the training process \cite{agarwal2018reductions,agarwal2019fair,donini2018empirical,kamiran2010discrimination,kamishima2012fairness,quadrianto2019discovering}.
-To build fair classifiers directly, \cite{agarwal2018reductions} constructed a linearly constrained optimization problem where the fairness requirement is modeled as inequality constraints.
+In-processing methods refer to those tailored strategies that explicitly take fairness into account in the training process~\cite{agarwal2018reductions,agarwal2019fair,donini2018empirical,kamiran2010discrimination,kamishima2012fairness,quadrianto2019discovering}.
+To build fair classifiers directly, Agarwal et al.~\cite{agarwal2018reductions} constructed a linearly constrained optimization problem where the fairness requirement is modeled as inequality constraints.
 Then, a min-max optimization algorithm is developed to efficiently solve the problem.
-Alternatively, the authors in \cite{quadrianto2019discovering} formulated an unconstrained optimization problem to learn a representation that still possesses the semantic meaning of input but is independent of the protected attribute.
-However, most existing in-processing algorithms need a unified training dataset and are solved in a centralized way.
+Alternatively, Quadrianto et al.~\cite{quadrianto2019discovering} formulated an unconstrained optimization problem to learn a representation that still possesses the semantic meaning of the input but is independent of the protected attribute.
+Most of the existing in-processing algorithms need a unified training dataset and run in a centralized way.
 Therefore, they are not applicable to the federated learning setting due to both privacy and communication-efficiency concerns.